HelioCampos/playground-infrastructure/README.md

 ## TODO

-- Recipes:
-  - Graphite
-  - Grafana
-  - EventStore
-  - FoundationDB
-  - Riemann
-  - Ganglia
-  - Consul
+- Prepare examples:
+  - Redis, MongoDB, PostgreSQL (document all shell scripts which I'm using with Docker)
-  - Gatling
+  - Gatling (simple project and configuration)
-- Jepsen:
-  - Vagrant with 5 virtual machines and proper configuration.
-  - Installation.
-- Docker:
-  - Sample containers.
-- Terraform:
-  - AWS example.
+  - Tsung (simple project and configuration)
+  - Graphite, Grafana and Riemann (simple project and configuration)
+  - EventStore, FoundationDB, Riak (document all shell scripts which I'm using with Docker)
+  - Consul, Ganglia, Jepsen, Terraform (simple projects and configuration)